aldrinrenzcruz/bitbearner/README.md

 If it's the opposite, click the button <b>Convert NS1 to NS2</b>.

 # About this tool
-I've created this converter mainly to practice coding, therefore it's in a <em>very simple<em> state right now.
+I've created this converter mainly to practice coding, therefore it's in a <em>very simple</em> state right now.

 However, it can be used mostly by new players of <em>Bitburner</em> who like me, used `ns1` when starting and now wants to start using `ns2`.
 This tool should help to more easily switch to `ns2`.